SARCOPENIA VS CACHEXIA: MUSCLE LOSS CAUSES, PREVENTION AND TREATMENT

 The below factors are associated with muscle breakdown and atrophy:

-Inflammation can detract from muscle growth in a number of different ways, including by being the result of mitochondrial dysfunction, injury, or diminishing nerve function.
+Inflammation can hinder muscle growth in various ways, such as by causing mitochondrial dysfunction, injury, or impairing nerve function.
 It can also give rise to faulty blood vessel signaling[19], toxins, chronic infectious illness or unbalanced immune cell signaling.
-[1] [2] Inflammation can elevate and increase by factors such as myostatin and activin that inhibit protein accumulation and muscle development[20].
-All conditions of muscle wasting tend to predispose the individual towards a higher risk for weakness and contracting muscle injuries, which can also promote an increase in inflammation and atrophy.
+Inflammation can elevate and increase due to factors such as myostatin and activin that inhibit protein accumulation and muscle development.[20]
+Muscle wasting conditions generally increase the risk of weakness and muscle injuries, which in turn can lead to greater inflammation and further atrophy.

 Nutritional Deficits may contribute to muscle wasting diseases and sarcopenia by exacerbating underlying metabolic problems.
 Some main nutrients that are commonly affected in individuals with muscle wasting conditions are discussed below: